alf137/pokedex-basic/README.md

-Building an Pokedex with pokeapi;
+Building a Pokedex with pokeapi;
 run with "npm run dev"